 Check operation of solenoid and diaphragm valves.
-If it is found necessary to replace a diaphragm, use the following procedure:
+If it is found necessary to replace the diaphragms it is recommended that the valves be removed from the manifold, using the service kit available from Nordson Corporation, by the following procedure (see Fig. 5-1):